jchodev/android-assessment/README.md

 # android-assessment
-This is balck project for assessment
+This is blank project for assessment